yukondude/Scripnix/README.md

 ### `top-level-pid`
 ```
-Usage: top-level-pid [OPTIONS]
+Usage: top-level-pid [OPTIONS] [PID]

-  Return the top-level parent Process ID (PID) for the given PID (below the
-  init or launchd process).
+  Return the top-level parent (below the init or launchd process) Process ID
+  (PID) for the given PID.
 If a PID is not specified, use the current
   process.

   The top-level-pid command is part of Scripnix.

 Options:
-  -p, --pid INTEGER  Process ID (PID) to look up.
   -V, --version  Show version and exit.
   -h, --help     Show this message and exit.
 ```

 ### `whereis-scripnix`